 I host a number of services at home on a custom-built Ansible-backed homelab.
 It is set up with full TLS and restricted access using Tailscale.

-Historically this was straightforward: I exposed port 443 over Tailscale, pointed the A record at that host, and that let me resolve and serve the requested content from my home server.
+Historically this was straightforward: I exposed port 443 on the host, pointed the A record at that host’s Tailscale IP, and that let me resolve and serve the requested content from my home server.

 As I have started to work more with local AI agents, such as OpenCode, llama.cpp, Whisper, and other applications, I have grown more concerned about how much of the homelab they can reach.